datagrok-ai/public/packages/ChaRPy/README.md

+# ChaRPy

 ChaRPy is a [package](https://datagrok.ai/help/develop/develop#packages) for the [Datagrok](https://datagrok.ai) platform.
 It extends Datagrok viewers with two commands, "To Python script" and "To R script", which translate a selected viewer to Python or R code, respectively, along with executing this code for displaying the resulting plot.
 The two commands are available via a hamburger menu (a top-left button in a viewer's header), and supported for most of the viewers in Datagrok.

 ![ChaRPy Demo](./charpy.gif)